qisun2/amplicon/README.md

   * -d	Whether to merge the duplicate samples.
 1: Merge; 0: Do not merge and the duplicated sample will be named <sampleName>__<index starting from 1>.
 Default:1
   * -e	Correct PCR errors based on allele frequency (only applicable for biparental families).
 0: No correction; 1: Correct error in bi-parental population based on allele read count distribution in the population.
 Default:0, no correction
   * -p	Ploidy, default 2
+  * -r	Maximum read count ratio between the two alleles in each sample, default 20

 ### to_lep_map.pl script
 As many software, e.g. Lep-MAP3, requires vcf file format.
 This script is provided to convert the hap_genotype from previous step to a VCF file.
 There is also a lookup table to show the corresponding haplotype allele for "A" "C" "G" and "T".